 - Ensure proper copyright clearance to preserve your own collections

 - Prepare, ingest, and monitor your own collections

 How is the MetaArchive Cooperative organized and governed?

-- Member Steering Committee: The MetaArchive Cooperative is member owned and driven.
-This takes place through a Steering Committee that includes one representative from each Sustaining Member institution.
-The Steering Committee convenes twice annually and as needed to set strategic directions and approve policy.
+- Member Leadership Team: The MetaArchive Cooperative is member owned and driven.
+This takes place through a Leadership Team made up of elected representatives from Institutional and Collaborative member institutions.
+The Leadership Team convenes as needed to set strategic directions and approve policy.

-- Member Sub-Committees: The MetaArchive also convenes several sub-committees, including a Preservation Committee, Content Committee, Outreach Committee and Technical Committee to develop policy and carry out research and development on behalf of the Cooperative.
+- Member Sub-Committees: The MetaArchive also convenes several sub-committees, with current committees including a Membership Services Committee, Outreach Committee, and Technical Committee to develop policy and carry out research and development on behalf of the Cooperative.
 These committees meet monthly and/or as needed.